NOT A LAB RAT

 SPREAD OF MISINFORMATION.

-Big Tobacco has been in the business of marketing and selling addictive products for decades
+The tobacco industry has been in the business of marketing and selling addictive products for decades

 While Florida’s cigarette smoking rate is at an all-time low, a new industry is emerging:e-cigarettes.